 \subsection{Acquisition setting, challenges, and pre-processing}

-The data was collected after the pre-scheduled medical consultation with each patient.
-The health professional conducted the interview, using a smartphone as a recording device.
-Two smartphones were used in parallel by different health professionals, which were the exact same model with the exact same custom application.

 Interviews with 94 patients were conducted after the pre-scheduled medical consultation with each patient, using a smartphone as a recording device.
-Due to the setting of the collection, which was premeditated to have the patients describe their private experiences in a clinical context, there are a number of challenges intrinsic to it and to its nature: some patients showed difficulties in verbally expressing themselves; verbal accounts carry speech disfluencies, such as repetition and correction; the medical office is not free of random environment noises; and the number of patients included in the collection is very limited.
+Due to the setting of the collection, in a clinical context, there are a number of challenges: some patients showed difficulties in verbally expressing themselves; verbal accounts carry speech disfluencies, such as repetition and correction; and the medical office is not free of random environment noises.
 The data pre-processing step aims at reducing the impacts of these challenges.
-Interview recordings were submitted to a semi-automatic diarization process, separating into distinct files the audio segments of the patient answers and the interview questions.
-The patient audio segments were then transcribed in a semi-automatic manner, following a clean approach, where all speech disfluencies were left out.
-Finally, even though the number of patients participating in our study is comparable to other similar studies \citep{carlson2020characterizing, lascaratou2007language}, 94 is indeed a very limited amount of documents.
-To overcome this limitation, we artificially augmented the collection by fragmenting each patient document into the multiple questions it is answering, effectively obtaining a collection of 94 $\times$ 7 fragments of text.
-By performing this data augmentation, we are considering the answers to each question to be semantically independent.
-Naturally, patients are also fully represented by their corresponding 7 documents.
+Interview recordings were submitted to a semi-automatic diarization process, separating patient audio segments from interview questions.
+The patient audio segments were manually transcribed, leaving out speech disfluencies.
+Even though the number of patients is comparable to that of other studies \citep{carlson2020characterizing, lascaratou2007language}, it is still an important limitation.
+To overcome this limitation, we augmented the collection by fragmenting each patient document into the corresponding 7 answers to the interviewer.
+In this setting, we are considering the answers to each question to be semantically independent.
+Note that patients are still fully represented by their corresponding 7 documents.
 As a result, the dataset contains 616 documents, 526 unique tokens of a total of 3872, and an average of 6.3 tokens/document.
 Fig.~\ref{fig:len-dist} shows the document length distribution.

 We standardize the text through lemmatization with STRING \citep{mamede2012string}, and remove stop-words as defined by the Natural Language Toolkit (NLTK) \citep{loper2002nltk} for Portuguese, with additional words empirically found not to be semantically meaningful for our task, such as the frequent formal address "senhor doutor" (doctor).
 Empty documents were removed.
-Even though speech disfluencies were explicitly removed, the syntactic structures inherited large incoherences.
-Therefore, the linguistic analysis performed on our collection of documents cannot be based on the explicit modelling of these syntactic structures.
-Furthermore, because each document corresponds to a single question, the setting shifts to that of short-text (on average, a document contains 20 tokens).
+Even though speech disfluencies were explicitly removed, texts resulting from spontaneous speech can still be syntactically incoherent and their linguistic analysis cannot be based on the explicit modelling of syntactic structures.